 Trending Topics: An Introduction

 We are introducing a new session format to this year’s program.
 These sessions are intended to be more of an instructional overview on a trending topic, offering critical insights into the subject matter through the use of real-life examples.
 The sessions are anticipated to be approx. 30 minutes in length with 1-3 people leading each session.

 This session demonstrates the increasingly significant use of big data within the CRE industry.
 From informing investment decisions to enhancing facilities management, CRE companies are starting to use big data in all aspects of their business.
 Through case study examples, this session examines the application of big data in the CRE industry, steps to getting started and what to expect next.

-The array of PropTech applications can be overwhelming.
-In this session we aim to categorize and explore PropTech applications within the CRE industry.
+The array of CRE tech applications can be overwhelming.
+In this session we aim to categorize and explore CRE tech within the real estate industry.
 We examine the nice-to-haves vs. the must-haves across business functions/asset types, with an eye on ‘the next big thing’.
 We conclude with case study examples on the different ways in which CRE firms are successfully using tech across their business to achieve measurable results.

 From buying and selling to renting and leasing to securing investors, this session demonstrates the increasingly significant use of social media in all aspects of the CRE industry.
 Through case study examples, this session examines how social media is being used, critical must-use apps, pitfalls to avoid, steps to getting started and potential future applications for CRE.

 The CRE industry continues in uncharted waters.
 With so many factors to equate as well as general unknowns, how to know where and in what to invest within the different investment classes?

 Our panelists debate, using recent case study examples, when it makes sense to invest on a deal-by-deal basis vs. launch a fund against the backdrop of the current economic climate and late stage market cycle.
 Among the discussion points: